texxIO/exchange_rate_api/README.md

  The tests can be run with `./bin/phpunit`

 Good to know!
-This project doesnt uses a database, has an inMemory repository for tests.
+This project doesnt use a database, has an inMemory repository for tests.
 I'll add it at some point.

 Have fun!